thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/ui/users.md

 Logged-in user can delete other users, but not itself.
 To delete user follow these steps:

-1. Find the user in the _Admins_ table and click on the corresponding row.
+1. Find the user in the _Users_ table and click on the corresponding row.
 2. Click the _Delete user_ button and confirm the action by selecting _Yes_.

 {% include images-gallery.html imageCollection="delete-user-broker" %}